GNUp/-contact-tracing-in-video-for-COVID-19/README.md

 # Social-Distancing-Detectors-for-COVID-19 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/pyrealsense2)
 > Main structures of code are brought from [people-counter](https://www.pyimagesearch.com/2018/08/13/opencv-people-counter/) and [tiny-yolo object detector](https://www.pyimagesearch.com/2020/01/27/yolo-and-tiny-yolo-object-detection-on-the-raspberry-pi-and-movidius-ncs/)

-This project is for tracing the close contact made by infectee in the public space with a `raspberry pi 4B`- based surveillance camera.
-For this purpose, we utilize the pedestrian detection and object tracing to execute computing-burden jobs in the limited hardware.
+This sub-project is one of modules for `Anti-COVID19 robot` which can detect cough person and record social distancing violations.
+This module is for the latter which traces the close contact made by infectee in the public space with a `raspberry pi 4B`- based surveillance camera.
+For this purpose, we utilize the pedestrian detection and object tracing to execute computing-burden jobs in the limited hardware environment.
 Contact information of observed people is then collected using `Intel Realsense Depth Camera D435`.
 The close contacts which last for a certain time or longer will be detected and recorded as a screenshot.
 In the last, an examiner only need to search and check the saved screenshots, instead of inspecting a long record of the surveillance camera.

 ## Start